syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ## Set Visual Styles

-Docking Manager supports various visual styles by using the `SfSkinManager`.
+DockingManager supports various visual styles by using the `SfSkinManager`.
 To apply Visual Studio style on the current layout, refer to the following steps.

-* Refer to the following assemblies with the project
+* Refer the following assemblies with the project
 1. Syncfusion.SfSkinManager.Wpf
 2. Syncfusion.Thems.VisualStudio2013.Wpf

-* Include an xml namespace for the `SfSkinManager` assembly to the Main window.
+* Include an xml namespace for the `SfSkinManager` assembly to the MainWindow.

 {% highlight xml %}